argodevops/python-lint-examples/README.md

 The example project installs `pre-commit`, `black` and `pylint` to demonstrate how to apply formatting and linting to a `git` commit.

+Contains example Python scripts which can be adapted and may be useful.

+* run_simulation.py - runs a simulation command based on an environment and type of simulation command, orginanlly written for running Gatling load simulations

 ## Pre-requisites

 Run ` $ pip install -r requirements.txt`